 \subsection{Selecting Complex Samples as Prompts}

-Our method is simply selecting complex prompts over simple prompts.
-We hypothesize that language models' reasoning performance will increase if we use complex instances as in-context ``training example'', as they intuitively subsume simple instances~\citep{richardson2022pushing}.
+Our method is to simply choose complex prompts over simple ones.
+We hypothesize that language models' reasoning performance will increase if we use complex instances as in-context ``training example,'' as they intuitively subsume simpler instances~\citep{richardson2022pushing}.
 We define complex instances as instances with more reasoning steps (Fig.~\ref{fig:intro:method}B), as the name ``multi-step reasoning'' indicates.
 Note that using reasoning steps as the notion of complexity is also the practice of previous works like~\citep{sugawara-etal-2018-makes, lai-etal-2021-machine}.
-We further define a step as a line, separated by the linebreak ``\textbackslash n''.
+We further define a step as a line, separated by the linebreak ``\texttt{\textbackslash n}''.

 There are two aspects that need more discussion: (1) The notion of complexity.
 There are other complexity indicators than number of steps, such as questions lengths or the length of the underlying formula for solving a given problem.
-We will show that the trend that better performance comes with more complex prompts is \textit{consistent across various complexity indicators, such as question lengths and formula length}.
+We will show that the trend that better performance comes with more complex prompts is \textit{consistent across various complexity indicators, such as question lengths and formula lengths}.
 Consequently, for datasets that do not have annotated reasoning chains, we can use questions lengths to identify complex instances, then only annotate the identified few-shot instances, thus reducing the annotation cost.
 (2) Confounders of number of steps.
 The increase in performance with more complex examples in the prompt could be explained by correlated factors like the increase in the total number of reasoning steps in the prompts or just the increased length of the prompt.
 To account for this, we evaluate prompts with simpler examples but the same number of reasoning steps (e.g. 24 cases with 3 steps vs. 8 cases with 9 steps, both of 72 steps in total).
 We also consider prompts of the longest lengths (but not most steps).
 We show that \textit{the number of steps per example} is the most prominent source of performance gains over confounders.